 - Details to clearly identify which hot or cold unit the record is for. - The date the temperature was taken. - Temperature of food.
-Cold food must be kept at 5 °C or less, frozen food at -15 °C or colder, and hot food at calibrated probe-type thermometer accurate to +/-1 °C. Refer to Record 5: My probe thermometer accuracy checks on how to calibrate your thermometer.
+Cold food must be kept at 5 °C or less, frozen food at -15 °C or colder, and hot food at 60 °C or hotter.
+Vary the items checked over the course of the week. - The thermometer used must be a calibrated probe-type thermometer accurate to +/-1 °C. Refer to Record 5: My probe thermometer accuracy checks on how to calibrate your thermometer. - Any corrective action that you have taken. - If you are keeping the record for more than one location, make sure it is clear which premises, van, stall or off-site location it relates to.